Can Personal Trainers Give Nutritional Advice (UK) - The Truth

 If you’re a qualified gym instructor or personal trainer and want to improve your meal plans and nutrition advice to clients you can either go to university and complete either a dietetics degree or nutrition degree.

-Alternately there are Level 4 courses that specialises in nutrition, such as the Level 4 nutrition for sport qualification, which is an Ofqual regulated course that enables you to learn more about nutrition, supplementation to give better guidance.
+Alternately there are Level 4 courses that specialise in nutrition, such as the Level 4 nutrition for sport qualification, which is an Ofqual regulated course that enables you to learn more about nutrition, supplementation to give better guidance.

 Become a Level 4 Nutrition for Sport Expert Become a Level 4 Nutrition for Sport Expert and Expand Your Business Credentials